bajascripts/architect-x-wiki/Updates/road-map.md

 ## Sector System [COMPLETE]
 - 4 Sectors you can Build in; Sector 1, Sector 2, Sector 3, and OMEGA

-## Zone System [In Progress]
-- Create zones to mark Containment Chambers, Personnal Spaces, and more
-- Requirements for zones to work properly such as requiring desks or other objects

 ## Class D Riot [Planned]
 - Class Ds who are neglected and lack of security monitoring will riot